Discover SPARK

 And the effects of stigma can linger, affecting the image people have of themselves.
 Some autistic people and their families report self-stigma: they may believe society’s message that they are somehow less worthy than others.
 Autistic adults have told researchers that they try to hide their autism “to avoid feeling ashamed” or because “being me isn’t good enough.”9

 A different research group is studying stigma in parents of children in SPARK, to see whether it contributes to disparities in autism services among families of color.
-One early finding is that Asian and white parents are more likely to internalize stigma, essentially blaming themselves for their autistic child’s struggles, says researcher Karla Rivera-Figueroa, a Ph.D. candidate working with Inge-Marie Eigsti, Ph.D.
+One early finding is that Asian and white parents are more likely to internalize stigma, essentially blaming themselves for their autistic child’s struggles, says researcher Karla Rivera-Figueroa, Ph.D., who worked with Inge-Marie Eigsti, Ph.D.

 Stigma and the Neurodiversity Movement